topiaruss/spray/doc/tests/client.rst

  System Event-Action matrix - Matrix.csv,

-there is the event id 'system.project.created'.
+there is the event id 'system.project.drafted'.
 To send that event, I need to provide the following data::

    crafter_first_name